kyleaclark/fantasy-football-stats/README.md

 * +/- above the position median (weeks 9-16)
 * +/- above the top quarter (weeks 9-16)

+#### Breakdown of the latest auction value formula:

+1. relative positional median value - a player's average points scored per game divided by the median of average points scored per game cumulative for a position

+2. relative positional top quarter value - a player's average points scored per game divided by the top quarter median of average points scored per game cumulative for a position

+3. multiplied value of relative positional median & top quarter value - relative positional median value multiplied by relative positional top quarter value

+4. squared value of the multiplied value - squared value of the multiple of relative positional median & top quarter value

+5. squared value scaled by availability - squared value of the multiple of relative positional median & top quarter value, then scaled by the percentage of games a player played in weeks 1 through 16

+Note: Power Ranking has an applied floor value of 0 for a 0-100 rating system.

+--

 Note 1: Execute in the terminal via `python main.py` in the `src` directory (requires python 2.7 and [nfldb](https://github.com/BurntSushi/nfldb) module)

 Note 2: Calculations are based on weeks 1-16 with week 17 discarded, as the last week is commonly not apart of the fantasy season or playoffs.